Finite-size effects on the cluster expansions for quantum gases in restricted geometries: Introduction

-Density matrix is often introduced in several postgraduate courses on physics such as statistical mechanics, many-body physics, quantum mechanics, quantum field theory, quantum optics, \textit{etc} \cite{Feynman,Fox}.
-Density matrix elements (and 1-particle density matrix elements for many-body systems \cite{Penrose,Pitaevskii}) are often calculated in position representation in the class for systems having no boundaries at all, e.g. a free particle, a harmonic oscillator, a free Bose gas at a temperature $T$, a free Fermi gas at a temperature $T$, \textit{etc} \cite{Feynman,Barragan-Gila}.
-There have been many discussions on in the frontiers level in connection with the 1-particle density matrices or cluster expansions or spatial correlations in quantum gases \cite{Onofri,Batchelor,Gangardt,Caux,Kira}.
-However, hardly any discussions are found on the finite size effects on the density matrices in the graduate-course text-books or even in the research articles.
+However, hardly any discussions are found on the finite-size effects on the density matrices and quantum cluster expansions.
 Practically all the thermodynamic systems which come to equilibrium with the respective heat (and in some occasions particle) reservoirs are bounded.
 Hence we are interested in calculating 1-particle density matrix \cite{Pitaevskii} for ideal Bose and Fermi gases in 3-D box geometries at a temperature $T$.
-We are also interested to explore the same interacting Bose and Fermi gases confined at least in quasi 1-D boxes.
-We also want to have quantum cluster expansions \cite{Khan,Pathria} of the grand free energies for these systems in connection with the density matrices.
+We are also interested to explore the same for interacting Bose and Fermi gases confined at least in quasi 1-D boxes.
+We also want to obtain quantum cluster expansions \cite{Khan,Pathria} of the grand free energies for these systems in connection with the density matrices.
 Thermodynamic properties of the systems and the finite-size effects on them can be easily obtained from the quantum cluster expansions of the grand free energies.